 The FF-PBS application features adaptive monolayer identification for optimal analysis, supporting both short and long smears, white blood cell detection, preclassification and quantification into sixteen classes, red blood cell morphology evaluation from 1,000 fields of view, and automated platelet location and pre-estimation.
 The results of every assessment, including annotations and flagged abnormalities, are all documented in a standardized digital report that is easily shared across the continuum of care.

-According to the International Journal of Hematology, using Scopio’s FF-PBS application reduces turnaround time for sample reviews by 60%, which optimizes laboratory workflows and the ability to deliver results for improved patient care.
+According to the International Journal of Hematology, using Scopio’s full-field peripheral blood smear (FF-PBS) application reduces turnaround time for sample reviews by 60%, which optimizes laboratory workflows and the ability to deliver results for improved patient care.

 “Surprisingly, the healthcare industry still depends on inefficient solutions for blood smear analysis, having to choose between manual review on the microscope or solutions that only offer a partial view to base diagnoses on,” says Itai Hayut, CEO of Scopio Labs.
 “Our digital approach overcomes the tradeoff between resolution and field of view, allowing labs to analyze all relevant regions on a blood scan at an unprecedented resolution while maintaining full-field context – without necessitating manual counting.
 This gives labs and clinicians a complete picture for each case, which, combined with our AI-driven decision support system, ensures they can work more efficiently and never have to go back for a manual review of the sample.”